 - Keep records (declarations, invoices, sales data, packaging specifications) for at least 5 years

 Italy sits alongside Germany, France, and Spain as one of the four highest-priority EPR registrations for any brand selling broadly across Europe.
-If you have not yet registered with CONAI, the quarterly declaration cadence means every quarter you delay is another missed filing that creates retroactive liability.
+If you have not yet registered with CONAI, every reporting period you delay is another missed filing that creates retroactive liability.
 For how to run multi-country registrations in parallel rather than one at a time, see the multi-country EPR strategy guide.

-Tools like Pack Declare can automate the calculation step — mapping your order volumes to your packaging BOMs and generating quarterly CONAI declaration figures automatically — so the remaining effort is purely the submission and payment, not the data work.
+Tools like Pack Declare can automate the calculation step — mapping your order volumes to your packaging BOMs and generating CONAI declaration figures for each reporting period automatically — so the remaining effort is purely the submission and payment, not the data work.